Domestic Abuse (DA) - Referral Process

 Note: Dates on both forms (SCD 1554 and SCD 1555) must coincide.

-• Makes the appropriate referrals to service providers.
+• Makes the appropriate referrals to service providers if available and as appropriate.

-2. Emails the SCD 1554 and SCD 1555 to the assigned EC and Social Work CST, within three (3) working days, following assessment or exemption determination.
+2. Emails the SCD 1554 and SCD 1555 to the assigned AEC/EC and CST, within three (3) working days, following assessment or exemption determination.

-Note: Social Work CST generate TMT request and attaches the SCD 1554 for EW follow up.
+Note: The CST generates a Task request and attaches the SCD 1554 for EW follow-up.

-Note: Unassigned cases will be assigned an EC via the Engagement Unit.
-See/call the Scheduling Unit’s OD for assistance.
+Note: Unassigned cases will be assigned an AEC/EC via the Engagement Unit.
+See/call the Engagement Unit’s Officer of the Day (OD) for assistance.

-1. Documents the appropriate DV activity and outcome in the Maintain Case Comments window of CalSAWS by selecting “Assign SW/DV Advocate” from the type field of the Maintain Case Comments.
+1. Documents the appropriate DV activity and outcome in the Journal Detail page in CalSAWS by selecting "Assignment" in the Journal Type field and entering "Assigned SW/DV Advocate" in the Short Descrition field.

 2. Provides ongoing services to the client as needed.

-Note: The SW/DV Advocate should contact clients as needed between office visits and document activities in the Maintain Case Comments window of CalSAWS on a monthly basis, including for DV approvals, denials, and extenders.
+Note: The SW/DV Advocate should contact clients as needed between office visits and have activities documented in the Journal Detail page of CalSAWS on a monthly basis, including for DV approvals, denials, and extenders.
+The DV Advocate can have Journal Entries documented in CalSAWS by sending an email to the CalWORKs Clerical team.
+The email must include the exact verbiage of what is to be added to the Journal Detail page.

 SWs may be requested to provide feedback and/or attend Fair Hearings as needed.